Vorbis: Development

-Vorbis is named after a Discworld character Exquisitor Vorbis in Small Gods by Sir Terry Pratchett.
-The Ogg format, however, is not named after Nanny Ogg, another Discworld character; the name is in fact derived from ogging, jargon that arose in the computer game Netrek.

 Usage

 Vorbis faces competition from other audio formats, such as MP3.
 Though Vorbis is technically superior (addressing many of the limitations inherent to the MP3 design), MP3 has a far higher public profile.
 Because Vorbis does not have financial support from large organisations, support for the format is not as widespread, though programs such as Audacity can convert to more popular formats, and support in games has gradually improved.

 The Vorbis format has proven popular among supporters of free software.
 They argue that its higher fidelity and completely free nature, unencumbered by patents, make it a well-suited replacement for patented and restricted formats.

 Vorbis has different uses for consumer products.
 Many video games store in-game audio as Vorbis, including Amnesia: The Dark Descent, Grand Theft Auto: San Andreas, Halo: Combat Evolved, Minecraft, and World of Warcraft, among others.
 Popular software players support Vorbis playback either natively or through an external plugin.
 A number of websites, including Wikipedia, use it.
 Others include Jamendo and Mindawn, as well as several national radio stations like JazzRadio, Absolute Radio, NPR, Radio New Zealand and Deutschlandradio.
-The Spotify audio streaming service has used Vorbis in a basket of codecs for its audio streams, but now has also been using AAC profiles.
+The Spotify audio streaming service primarily uses Vorbis as well as AAC.
 Also, the French music site Qobuz offers its customers the possibility to download their purchased songs in Vorbis format, as does the American music site Bandcamp.

 Technical details

 Outline of coder algorithm

 Vorbis I is a forward-adaptive monolithic transform codec based on the modified discrete cosine transform (MDCT).
 Vorbis uses the modified discrete cosine transform for converting sound data from the time domain to the frequency domain.
 The resulting frequency-domain data is broken into noise floor and residue components, and then quantized and entropy coded using a codebook-based vector quantization algorithm.
 The decompression algorithm reverses these stages.
 The noise-floor approach gives Vorbis its characteristic analog noise-like failure mode when the bitrate is too low to encode the audio without perceptible loss.
-The sound of compression artifacts at low bitrates can be perhaps described as reverberations in an amphitheater or a room.
+The sound of compression artifacts at low bitrates is similar to reverberations in a large space.